We’re here to support family businesses during this time

 - Be the Business have pulled together lots of support for business owners and leaders, including a series of three minute videos which share how other business owners have responded to the coronavirus crisis.

 - Cumbria Tourism have put together a useful toolkit that businesses within the leisure and tourism sectors may find particularly helpful.
-The resource includes information on how to support your staff and your visitors, as well as a new ‘Marketing Toolkit‘.

 - Advise from Natwest Business on coping with the impact of coronavirus including supply chain, cash flow, dealing with fraudsters & more